 Updated: June 30, 2020

 Is my Post Graduate Work Permit (PGWP) affected by moving to online studies?

-Can I work more hours now that in-person classes are cancelled?
+Can I work more hours now that classes have moved to a remote delivery?

 Will there be any processing delays in my application for renewal of my Study or Work Permit during COVID-19?